How Alcohol Raises Head and Neck Cancer Risk

 Alcohol-related head and neck cancer means drinking alcohol can contribute to cancers in the mouth, pharynx, larynx, and nearby upper airway tissues.
 Head and neck cancer is not one disease; it is a group of cancers that start in different lining surfaces, glands, and throat structures.

 Alcohol is a known cause of cancers in the oral cavity, pharynx, and larynx.
 It can raise risk even in someone who never smokes, although the risk is much higher when smoking and drinking overlap.
-According to the National Cancer Institute, heavy alcohol use can be associated with up to five times the risk of oral cavity and throat cancers compared with not drinking. source.
+According to the National Cancer Institute, heavy alcohol use can be associated with up to five times the risk of oral cavity and throat cancers compared with not drinking. the National Cancer Institute alcohol data.

 That can feel abstract until the habit has a location.
 The weeknight pour after laptop shutdown, repeated for years, is not just a relaxation routine.
 It is repeated exposure for tissues that touch alcohol on the way down.